Let's go and find out the origins of Kogin embroidery, a cute Japanese accessory!

 This was the beginning of Kogin embroidery.

-"Kogin" originally meant work clothes.
+"Kogin" originally referred to work clothes.

 Types of Kogin embroidery